astropy/astropy/docs/development/building.rst

 * Create a new ``conda`` environment.
 * Go to the ``astropy`` code checkout directory.
-* If you have not already, fetch all the tags from the main repository.
+* If you have not already, fetch all of the tags from the main repository.
   If you do not have the latest tag, your developer version number will be wrong.
 * Run ``pip install -e .`` to build ``astropy``.